 I have been using this website as my primary blogging platform for the past 5 years, and have enjoyed it immensely and have learned a whole set of new skills and even enhanced many existing skills.
 It all started as a fun little side project, which I just started as a mechanism to explore a few things partially related to my day to day work, but not something I necessarily do - I wrote more about it around the time.

-I’d be the first to admit, that at the time I really didn’t have a clue about what I was doing.
-I also quickly found out that building websites and running websites are two completely different things, and having skills in one area doesn’t always mean you’re going to successful in the other.
+I really didn't have a clue about what I was doing.
+I also quickly found out that building websites and running websites are two completely different things, and having skills in one area doesn't always mean you're going to successful in the other.

 At the time of registering the domains, I was torn between two names, that I wanted to call the website, so I went ahead and registered both.
 Needless to say, I went ahead with just using garywoodfine.com and parking the other domain for a few years.